SoundCloud

-SoundCloud is a German music streaming service that enables its users to upload, promote, and share audio.
+SoundCloud is a German audio streaming service owned and operated by SoundCloud Global Limited & Co.
+KG.
+The service allows its users to upload, promote, and share audio.
 Founded in 2007 by Alexander Ljung and Eric Wahlforss, SoundCloud is one of the largest music streaming services in the world and is available in 190 countries and territories.
-The service has more than 76 million active monthly users and over 200 million audio tracks as of November 2021.
+The service has upwards of 76 million active monthly users and over 200 million audio tracks as of November 2021.
 SoundCloud offers both free and paid memberships on the platform, available for mobile, desktop and Xbox devices.
 SoundCloud has evolved from a traditional online streaming platform to an entertainment company.

 History

-SoundCloud was established in Berlin on August 27, 2007, by Swedish sound designer Alexander Ljung and Swedish electronic musician Eric Wahlforss, and the website was launched on October 17, 2008.
+SoundCloud was established in Berlin on 27 August 2007, by Swedish sound designer Alexander Ljung and Swedish electronic musician Eric Wahlforss; SoundCloud's website was launched on 17 October 2008.
 It was originally intended to allow musicians to collaborate by facilitating the sharing and discussion of recordings, but later transformed into a publishing tool for music distribution.
 According to Wired magazine, soon after its inception, SoundCloud began to challenge the dominance of Myspace as a platform for musicians to distribute their music.

 In April 2009, SoundCloud received €2.5 million Series A funding from Doughty Hanson Technology Ventures.
 In May 2010, SoundCloud announced it had one million users.
 In January 2011, it was reported that SoundCloud had raised US$10 million Series B funding from Union Square Ventures and Index Ventures.
 On 15 June 2011, SoundCloud reported five million registered users and investments from Ashton Kutcher and Guy Oseary's A-Grade Fund, and on 23 January 2012, it reported 10 million registered users.
-In May 2012, it was announced that SoundCloud had 15 million users, and site usage was increasing by 1.5 million users per month.
+In May 2012, it was announced that SoundCloud had 15 million users, and site usage was increasing by 1.5 million monthly users.

 In March 2014, Twitter announced it would partner with SoundCloud in developing its first integrated music app.
-However, the project never moved forward because SoundCloud was unable to accommodate licensed music due to a lack of necessary arrangements with music labels.
+However, the project never moved forward because SoundCloud could not accommodate licensed music due to a lack of necessary arrangements with music labels.
 In July 2013, SoundCloud had 40 million registered users and new users were joining at 20 million per month.

-SoundCloud announced in January 2014 that it had commenced licensing negotiations with major music companies to address the matter of unauthorized, copyrighted material regularly appearing on the platform.
+SoundCloud announced in January 2014 that it had commenced licensing negotiations with major music companies to address unauthorized, copyrighted material regularly appearing on the platform.
 The announcement followed a round of funding in which US$60 million was raised, resulting in a $700 million valuation.
 According to media sources, the negotiations were initiated in an attempt to avoid similar problems faced by Google, which had been forced to handle a large number of take down notices on its YouTube video-sharing platform.